Enforced Gaplessness from States with Exponentially Decaying Correlations: Detailed Variational Argument

 \section{Detailed Variational Argument}

-In this section of the appendix, we provide a more detailed version of the argument presented that proves the following theorem (repeated from the main text for the convenience of the reader): \begin{shaded} \textbf{Theorem 2.} Let $\ket{\phii(\beta)}$ be the deformed Ising wavefunction on the $D$-dimensional torus.
-Then, the many-body gap $\Delta E$ of any frustration-free parent Hamiltonian of $\ket{\phii(\beta)}$ is bounded as $\Delta E\leq c/L^{D+1}$ where $L$ is the linear extent of the system and $c$ is an $\mathcal{O}(1)$ constant. \end{shaded}
+In this section of the appendix, we provide a more detailed version of the argument presented that proves the following theorem (repeated from the main text for the convenience of the reader): \begin{shaded} \textbf{Theorem 2.} Let $\ket{\phii(\beta)}$ be the deformed Ising wavefunction on the $D$-dimensional torus with $\beta>\beta_c$.
+Then, the many-body gap $\Delta E$ of any locally annihilating parent Hamiltonian of $\ket{\phii(\beta)}$ is bounded as $\Delta E\leq c/L^{D+1}$ above its two-fold degenerate ground states, where $L$ is the linear extent of the system and $c$ is an $\mathcal{O}(1)$ constant. \end{shaded}

+The ``locally annihilating'' condition is a weaker condition than frustration-free.
+We say that $|\varphi(\beta)\rangle$ has a locally annihilating gapped parent Hamiltonian if it has a parent Hamiltonian $H=\sum_vH_v$ with $H_v|\varphi(\beta)\rangle=0$ and $H_v$ quasi-local.
+Note this Hamiltonian is not necessarily frustration free as $H_v$ need not be positive semi-definite.
+It is, however, locally annihilating in the sense that the ground state is annihilated by each of the local terms $H_v$.
 Beyond this theorem, we further prove an important corollary of this theorem that is within the scope of the results of Theorem 1.
-In particular, \begin{shaded} \textbf{Corollary S.1.} Any Ising symmetric parent Hamiltonian of $\ket{\phii(\beta)}$ cannot have a unique ground state in its even parity sector. \end{shaded}
+In particular, \begin{shaded} \textbf{Corollary S.1.} Any Ising symmetric parent Hamiltonian of $\ket{\phii(\beta)}$ cannot have a unique gapped ground state in its even parity sector. \end{shaded}

 The corollary establishes that such a Hamiltonian has gaplessness beyond the exponential spectral degeneracy coming from spontaneous symmetry breaking.
 The subsections below are organized as follows: \begin{description}